mark-watson/OpenAI_swift/README.md

-# OpenAI Swift API Library
+# OpenAI Swift API Library - currently being updated for second edition of book

 Note: run on the command line to pick up environment variable for OpenAI API key: